cfloersch/AnsibleVault/README.md

 ```

 First you will be prompted for a password.
 After providing a password, the tool will
 launch its built in editor.
-Once you are done with the editor session, the file will be
+Once you are done with the editor session, the data will be
-saved as encrypted data.
+saved as an encrypted vault file.

 Editing Encrypted Files